 }

-In addition to using the methods of Statement
+In addition to using methods from the Statement

 returned by Connection::prepare